jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 <!-- , and- save him from that punishment, which in all their cool hours they considered as the proper retribution. -->
 <!-- 's general interest -->

-22 Sometimes too we defend the general rules of justice by their necessity to society.
+{{< s v="22" >}} Sometimes too we defend the general rules of justice by their necessity to society.
 We frequently hear the young and licentious ridiculing the sacred rules of morality.
 This rouses our indignation which makes us eager to refute and expose their detestable principles.
 But we do this without knowing why.
 We just think that they should be hated just because they are the natural objects of hatred.
 We think that the society's disorder will result from the prevalence of licentious practices.
 <!-- are unwilling to:
 - assign this as the only reason why we condemn them, nor
 - pretend that it is merely because we hate them. -->